A Law of One's Own: The Inefficacy of the DMCA for Non-Consensual Intimate Media

 One of the few tools available for NCIM removal is the Digital Millennium Copyright Act (DMCA).
-Enacted in 1998, the DMCA mandates that U.S.-based websites respect digital copyright, protecting creative works by allowing copyright holders to request the removal of infringing content~\cite{dmca1998}.
-It is widely used by publishers, media companies, and artists, resulting in the removal of large amounts of content online~\cite{garciavgoogle2015,seng2021copyrighting,fromer2015should}.
-As of January 2024, Google received an estimated 30 million DMCA requests per week~\cite{gigazinegoogledmca2024}.
-Legal scholars have looked favorably towards DMCA for NCIM removal, arguing that victim-survivors can assert copyright ownership over their content to protect sexual privacy.
-Through this mechanism, the DMCA has been used effectively to remove NCIM~\cite{farries2019feminist,ccrionlineremoval}.
+Enacted in 1998, the DMCA mandates that U.S.-based websites respect digital copyright, protecting creative works by allowing copyright holders to request the removal of infringing content~\cite{dmca_1998}.
+It is widely used by publishers, media companies, and artists, resulting in the removal of large amounts of content online~\cite{garcia_v_google_2015,seng2021copyrighting,fromer2015should}.
+As of January 2024, Google received an estimated 30 million DMCA requests per week~\cite{gigazine_google_dmca_2024}.
+It's important to note the DMCA has faced widespread criticism for stifling free speech and enabling powerful media companies to exert control over internet content~\cite{salam2012copyright,carpou2015robots,hollister2024nintendo}.
+Despite this complicated backdrop, some scholars have looked towards DMCA as a tool for NCIM removal, arguing that victim-survivors can assert copyright ownership over their content to protect sexual privacy.
+Through this mechanism, the DMCA has been used to remove NCIM~\cite{farries2019feminist,ccri_online_removal}.
 However, this approach reveals a critical misalignment: The DMCA is designed to protect economic interests, while NCIM victim-survivors are primarily concerned with preserving their privacy and psychological well-being.
 Although the DMCA has been effective in some cases in removing NCIM, its application is flawed and can even exacerbate challenges.
 Filing a DMCA report requires disclosing personal information, which is shared with the infringing party, further compromising privacy.
-Moreover, copyright is typically granted to the person who created the recording, which in some cases may be the abuser~\cite{d2015fighting,farries2019feminist,franksdrafting2014}.
-Finally, even when content is removed, it is often re-uploaded repeatedly~\cite{franksreforming2021}.
+Moreover, copyright is typically granted to the person who created the recording, which in some cases may be the abuser~\cite{d2015fighting,farries2019feminist,franks_drafting_2014}.
+Finally, even when content is removed, it is often re-uploaded repeatedly~\cite{franks_reforming_2021}.